olneyhymn/ulsterworldly.com/content/post/machen-christianity-and-liberalism.md

 >
 > Therefore whether it were I or they, so we preach, and so ye believed.

-In the time allotted me this afternoon all not try to settle the religious issue the day, but try to be bold enough to present that issue as briefly and clearly can, that you may be aided in settling it for yourself.
+In the time allotted me this afternoon I site.html_pages not try to settle the religious issue the day, but try to be bold enough to present that issue as briefly and clearly can, that you may be aided in settling it for yourself.

 But presenting the issue sharply and clearly is by no means a popular business at present.
 There are many people at present time who, as Dr. Francis L. Patton on has aptly put it, prefer to fight intellectual battles in what may be called a condition of "low visibility".

-Presenting the issue sharply is regarded hem as an impious proceeding.
-May it discourage contributions to mission boards?
+Presenting the issue sharply is regarded by them as an impious proceeding.
+May it not discourage contributions to mission boards?
 May it not prevent church consolidation and cause a poor showing in church statistics?

-But for my part I am glad to tell you my sympathies are with those men, whether conservatives or radicals, who a passion for light.
-The type of religion which delights in the pious sound traditional phrases regardless of their meaning and shrinks from controversial matters, will never stand amid the of of life.
+But for my part I am glad to tell you my sympathies are with those men, whether conservatives or radicals, who have a passion for light.
+The type of religion which delights in the pious sound traditional phrases regardless of their meaning and shrinks from controversial matters, will never stand amid the shocks of life.

 ##### Liberalism a Misnomer